apexinnova/apexinnova.github.io/index.md

 # Achivement
 achivement:
   heading: "Over 500+ Completed work & Still Counting"
-  text: "we tailor our approach to offer strategic, technology-driven solutions that propel your operations, decision-making, and competitive edge."
+  text: "We tailor our approach to offer strategic, technology-driven solutions that propel your operations, decision-making, and competitive edge."
   text2: "Trust in ApexInnova Consulting to transform your business with solutions that are designed for impact, efficiency, and enduring success."
   list:
    - icon: "/assets/images/icon_7.png"